-When we hold workshops, we host up to 12 people staying in our home and up to 16 – 20 for dinner, I draw up a timetable/roster and everyone signs up for their turn at cooking, cleaning, lighting the oil burner, refreshing flowers and the general cleanliness of the yoga room over the course of the 10-day seminar.
-This way all the cooking and stress is evenly distributed, and I also get to enjoy the workshop – but the best part is that I get to be inspired by other amazing cooks and enjoy their creations.
+When we hold workshops, we host up to 12 people in our home and up to 16 – 20 for dinner.
+I draw up a timetable or roster, and everyone signs up for their turn at cooking, cleaning, lighting the oil burner, refreshing flowers and the general cleanliness of the yoga room throughout the 10-day seminar.
+This way all the cooking and stress is evenly distributed, and I also enjoy the workshop – but the best part is that I get to be inspired by other amazing cooks and enjoy their creations.

 “What we have learnt is a seed, it will grow to open a new world.”